microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Build-Parameters-(Environment-variables).md

     });
 ```
 ## Passthrough environment variables
 Environment variables can be marked as _passthrough_, meaning the environment variable value is not considered when fingerprinting the process.
-Global passthrough variables, which will be visible to processes and also untracked, may be set via the `/unsafe_GlobalPassthroughEnvVars`.
+Global passthrough variables, which will be visible to processes and also untracked, may be set via a semicolon separated list passed on the command line via `/unsafe_GlobalPassthroughEnvVars`.
 Note this is an unsafe configuration.

 Different from basic environment variables, passthrough environment variables can also be set in unsafe when the pip is added into build graph.
 ```ts